hatici1/ai-automation-site/README.md

 ## Customization

 You can customize the content by editing the HTML files.
 To change colors or typography, update the CSS variables in `style.css`.
 The hero image (`images/hero.png`) can be replaced with another image; ensure it has an appropriate aspect ratio and update the `<img>` tag in `index.html` accordingly.

+### Scheduling appointments with Cal.com

+The site encourages visitors to schedule a 30‑minute call via your Cal.com booking page.
+You can update your booking link in multiple places:

+1. **Hero & CTA buttons:** The hero section and call‑to‑action section on the home page link directly to your Cal.com booking page.
+If you change your Cal.com URL, update the `href` attributes in `index.html` accordingly.
+2. **Contact page:** The contact page includes a prominent “Schedule a Call” button and a separate email button.
+Edit the `href` values in `contact.html` to point to your Cal.com event and update the translation strings in `translations.js` if needed.

+There is no longer a traditional contact form on the site.
+Instead, the contact page provides clear options to email you directly via `mailto:` or schedule a call via Cal.com.
+If you later decide to automate form submissions, you can reintroduce a form and configure a webhook or serverless function to handle the data securely.

 ## License